RN4CAST United States

 The RN4CAST-US Study examines organizational-level changes over time in nurse inputs in education, staffing, skill mix, and work environment between the nurse survey projects carried out first in 1999, repeated in 2006 and 2015.

 Panel Study of Effects of Changes in Nursing on Patient Outcomes

-With funding from the National Institute of Health, CHOPR investigators developed an efficient, innovative extension of the earlier survey, thus creating a larger study of the impact of change in nursing factors on outcomes.
+With funding from the National Institute of Health, CHOPR investigators developed an efficient, innovative extension of the earlier survey, thus creating a larger study of the impact of change.

 Our Research Team

 Dr. Linda H. Aiken is among the most respected health services researchers in the world having received virtually all of the research honors in her field.
 She is a nurse and a sociologist and holds an endowed professorship at the University of Pennsylvania in nursing and sociology.